Tirth-22/doctor-appointment-management-system/README.md

 # Doctor Appointment Management System

 A complete full-stack web application for managing doctor appointments.
-Built with **Spring Boot** (Backend) and **React with Vite** (Frontend), featuring JWT authentication, role-based access control, and PostgreSQL database.
+Built with **Spring Boot** (Backend) and **React with Vite** (Frontend), featuring JWT authentication, role-based access control, and PostgreSQL database.Deployed in AWS cloud frontend in S3, Backend in EC2 and Database in RDS.

 ## 🚀 Features